Thursday, September 14, 2023

 What is more from the Manhattan Institute report is that "there is no evidence-based proof of Housing First's ability to treat serious mental illness effectively, or drug or alcohol addiction."
 Reason Magazine provides intuition for that finding: "Placing mentally ill people and those with substance abuse problems unsupervised in housing units doesn't provide them with the help they need.
 As one homeless expert told me, it mainly results them dying alone in a room."
 As a 2020 Heritage Foundation report illustrating the flaws of Housing First shows, taking a "Treatment First" approach provides a preferred alternative.

 It is praiseworthy to want to help the homeless.
 However, what we are seeing play out in the United States is that cities most heavily relying on the Housing First thinking have some of the worst homelessness problems in the United States.
 This post is not meant to be a treatise to solve all homelessness.
 Even so, removing government regulations that constrict housing supply and making sure that there are services that target substance abuse and mental health issues among the homeless.
-As an additional note, intensive transitional housing are preferable to permanent housing for all except the most vulnerable.
+As an additional note, intensive transitional housing is preferable to permanent housing for all except the most vulnerable.
 That way, we can help the homeless be more self-sufficient in the long-run.
 What is for certain is that using taxpayer dollars to pay for unconditional, permanent housing does not put an end to or mitigate chronic homelessness.

 No comments: